 Scores generated by the credit bureau that are above 660 typically mean you’re low-risk, and shouldn’t have trouble being approved for credit, and the higher your score is can mean better terms when it comes to loan approval.
 These terms include higher lines of credit or lower required monthly payments.

 Getting the high score

 While achieving that Excellent credit score is the goal, it’s important to remember that your current credit score isn’t the be-all-end-all.
 If you’re currently at a lower score than you’d like, taking steps early on can help build your credit score back over time.
-That way, when the time comes where you need a good credit score to buy a car or a home, you’re in the right standing to get the most favorable terms.
+That way, when the time comes where you need a good credit score to buy a car or a home, you’re in the right standing to get the most favourable terms.
 Checking your score early and often is key to knowing your standing and making the necessary budgetary adjustments to reach your goals and check for multiple credit scores and know your credit range and where your credit scores in Canada fall.

 KOHO is a great tool for helping manage your budget and setting up payments to ensure you’re tackling your credit obligations quickly and regularly.
 By understanding how your personal finances work, you’re able to take the right steps towards building your credit score over time, and staying on top of your financial life.